Documentation

 7. Security Considerations

-The EscrowEngine is non-upgradeable — once deployed, its logic cannot be changed.
+The EscrowEngine and X402EscrowBridge are non-upgradeable — once deployed, their logic cannot be changed.
 All state-changing external functions use ReentrancyGuard.
 Token transfers use OpenZeppelin's SafeERC20 to handle non-standard ERC20 tokens.
 The checks-effects-interactions pattern is followed throughout to prevent reentrancy attacks even without the guard.
+The x402 bridge additionally uses EIP-712 typed data signatures for payer authentication, nonce tracking for replay prevention, and balance-delta verification to detect fee-on-transfer token discrepancies.

 The SybilGuard contract provides multi-layered protection against gaming: watchers submit reports with IPFS-hosted evidence, 2+ judges must confirm before a ban executes, and 2+ judges can reject false reports.
 Banned addresses have their entire stake seized.
 The appeals process (APPEALS_ROLE) can unban addresses, but seized funds remain in the treasury.